Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 {\it Measures.}--- To quantify the volume and lifetime of the high-baryon-density region in heavy-ion collisions, we propose the following three measures.
-These measures are constructed from the baryon density in the local rest frame (Eckart frame)~\footnote{Equation~\eqref{eq:rho} is ill-defined for $J^2<0$, which can happen when anti-baryon production occurs.
-However, anti-baryon production is well suppressed for $\sqsNN<20\;{\rm GeV}$.
-Hence, it is rare to have $J^2<0$, and even if it happens the value is very close to zero within the numerical accuracy.
-Therefore, in our simulation, we simply set $\rho(x)=0$ if $J^2(x)<0$. },
+These measures are constructed from the baryon density in the local rest frame (Eckart frame)~\footnote{Equation~\eqref{eq:rho} is ill-defined for $J^2<0$.
+We have carefully checked that $J^2<0$ occurs only when anti-baryons are produced and is not caused by numerical errors.
+Anti-baryon production is well suppressed for $\sqsNN<20\;{\rm GeV}$.
+Hence, it is rare to have $J^2<0$.
+Even if it happens, the value is found to be very close to zero within the numerical accuracy.
+Therefore, in our simulation, we simply set $\rho(x)=0$ if we have $J^2(x)<0$. },